mitmath/1806/README.md

 * [Pset 2](https://github.com/mitmath/1806/blob/master/psets/hw2a.pdf) is due on Sunday February 19 at 11:59pm.

+* [Pset 3](https://github.com/mitmath/1806/blob/master/psets/hw3a.pdf) is due on Sunday March 5 at 11:59pm.

 ## Exams

 * Exam 1 will be held on Wednesday, February 22 between 11am-12pm.
 Last names beginning with A-L will be in 50-340, while last names beginning with M-Z will be in 26-100.